censorship-no-archive/ceno2-testbed/servers.md

 ``copy_http_beacon_logs``
 : Copy the beacon log to a location where it can be read by the OONI user.

+``convert_ooni_json``
+: Flatten OONI reports into event-based JSON files and place them in a location where it can be read by the OONI user.

 Some of these commands use the entries created in the server's web access log by [node address reporting](#node-address-reporting-and-remote-maintenance).
 The location of the log file and other parameters can be set as environment